andygeek/Hello_Flask/README.md

 ````
 virtualenv env
 ````
-Then, is necesarry to activate viertualenv.
+Then, is necessary to activate viertualenv.
 ````
 source env/Scripts/activate
 ````